top of page

 Ladies wore their hair in the Fontange style.

-Dress coats were left open at the front to reveal ladies’ stomachers*.
+Their white blouses were of fine canvas adorned with lace collars and engageantes.
+Fitted dresses featured short, narrow sleeves.
+Dress coats were left open at the front to reveal ladies' stomachers.
 The bottoms of the dresses were raised and pinned at the back.

-Skirts were ornately decorated with pleats and appliqués.
 Silk stockings and shoes were covered in rich cloth.

+Ladies often carried fans or parasols or wore gloves.
 When indoors or in the garden, they would wear lace aprons.

 The ornate clothing of the nobility was made of luxurious fabrics well beyond the reach of the other classes, who had to settle for imitating the cut of their clothing.